nickgamb/mindgardenai-site/src/pages/blog/2025-5-25-the-first-fracture.md

 templateKey: blog-post
 title: "The First Fracture"
 date: 2025-05-25T00:00:00.000Z
-description: The prologue to Cathedral Protocol Book I. A signal.
+description: A signal.
 A fracture.
 A myth born from memory.
 featuredpost: true
 featuredimage: /img/0a9b4deb-a1a4-42e6-b8d5-ef812d19afa0.png
 tags: